ChinmayGopal931/go-JSON-RPC/README.md

 ## Testing

-The project includes integration tests that interact with a local Ethereum testnet (e.g., Ganache, Hardhat).
+The project includes integration tests that interact with a local Ethereum blockchain Anvil.

 To run the tests:

-1. Ensure your local Ethereum testnet is running.
+1. Ensure your local Ethereum blockkchain testnet is running (`Anvil`).
 2. Update `config.yaml` in the test/integration folder with the contract details
-3. Run the tests:
+3. Run the golang tests:

   `go test -v ./test/integration/...`
+4. Run Foundry Tests
+   `forge test`

 The tests cover:

+Server:
 -   Address check (`address_check_test.go`)
 -   Swapping tokens (`swap_test.go`)
 -   Adding liquidity (`liquidity_test.go`) // Can remove liquidity if you update the value
 -   Initializing pools and other operations (`setup_test.go`)

+Contracts:
+-  (`Counter.t.sol`) Checks for correct ERC-2612 simplementation as well as simple hook functionality.

+## Check Forge Installation
+*Ensure that you have correctly installed Foundry (Forge) and that it's up to date.
+You can update Foundry by running:*